942045427/douban_spider/README.md

 # douban_spider
-this spider allows us to parse the top500 movie informaions to local.  you just need to key in movie type that you want to parse. python 3 is suggested.
+1. this spider allows us to parse the top500 movie informaions of www.douban.com to local.
+2. you just need to key in movie type that you want to parse.
+3. python 3 is suggested.